anjanrp/Plot-Based-Movie-Recommendation-System-/README.md

     It processes the plot summary through a pre-trained neural network to predict the genre.
     Based on the predicted genre, the application queries an internally maintained dataset to recommend similar movies.

+Steps to execute
+Put all the files here in the same directory -> Run the model training file -> Launch the Streamlit application by the command - streamlit run run.py.

+Note
+    The model training code is optimised for running on the M Generation Macbooks.
+    STreamlit should be setup on the system where the application is being run.